 Sometimes caramel sauces harden up to the point where you have to microwave them before you can spoon them onto your cake or ice cream.
 Not so with this one.
 It’s soft and velvety right from the refrigerator.
 Spoon some over a scoop of vanilla, drizzle over strawberries and pound cake — or eat it right from the spoon.
 I won’t tell. 😉

-- 1 12- ounce bottle of stout or extra stout such as Guinness
+- 1 12- ounce stout beer such as Guinness

 - 3/4 cup light brown sugar